benbjurstrom/cloudflare-images-php/README.md

 ```
 ###

-Or use the api to upload a new image from an image string.
+Or to upload a new image from an image string.
 ```php
 $fileName = 'example.jpg';
 $file = file_get_contents($fileName);